jubril-adeyi/kubernetes-eks-sockshop/README.md

  ``

-* Cd into cloned the directory cd terraform-eks-sockshop
+* Cd into cloned the directory
+`cd terraform-eks-sockshop`

-* Cd into the /project directory cd /backend
+* Cd into the /backend directory
+`cd /backend`

-* Initialize terraform by running the  command : terraform Init
+* Initialize terraform by running the  command : ` bash terraform Init `
 * Run the terraform plan command to see Preview the changes that will be applied : terraform plan
 * Now Run the Terraform apply command to apply these changes and provision s3 bucket and Dynamodb table that will serve as backup for terraform state files
 * Cd back into main directory and cd into the  /infrastructure directory